conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 ```

 # Your client to Gateway security
 You have several options when connecting clients to Gateway.
-Passthrough security where it passes the existing credentials straight through to the backing cluster with no further checks, this is likely what you will use out of the box.
-As you start to explore more of Gateway you will want to connect to a virtual cluster where we support the following security mechanisms, note these don't have to match that between Gateway and the backing Kafka.
+Passthrough security passes the existing credentials straight through to the backing cluster with no further checks.
+This is likely what you will use out of the box.

+As you start to explore more of Gateway you may want to connect to a virtual cluster where we support the following security mechanisms, note these don't have to match that between Gateway and the backing Kafka.

-Gateway supports;
-* `PLAINTEXT` (none)
-* `SSL`
-* `SASL_SSL`
-* `SASL_PLAINTEXT`
+Depending which mode you are in, Passthrough or Multi-tenancy (virtual clusters) , different security options are supported.

 ## Passthrough security